World Masters (darts)

 It was previously the final leg of the BDO's Grand Slam title of televised majors, along with the BDO World Darts Championship, International Darts League and World Darts Trophy, until the latter two tournaments were axed in 2008.
 The champion is referred to as the World Master.

 The tournament was unseeded for most of its history and all players entered the main draw in the first round.
 Seedings were introduced for the first time in 2007 at the behest of the BBC to ensure the top players were present for the televised stages of the event.
 Thus, the top eight ranked players received a bye to the last-16.

 After the collapse of the British Darts Organisation in September 2020, the World Darts Federation announced plans to launch the WDF World Masters.
 In December 2020, it was announced that the 2021 tournament will be held at De Bonte Wever in Assen, Netherlands.
 This was then pushed back to 2022 due to ongoing coronavirus restrictions.
 The new WDF version of the event changed the format from setplay to legplay for the first time, with significantly shorter matches.
+The event also moved to a biennial format.
+In 2024 a new host nation was announced as Budapest, Hungary was the host for the 2024 WDF World Masters.
+For 2025 the Professional Darts Corporation will rebrand their existing Masters tournament as the Winmau World Masters.